EEricHwang/EEricHwang.github.io/_pages/research.md

   <figcaption> Figure: A balance between the system's performance, robustness, and resilience. </figcaption>
 </div>

-As a control engineer, my research objective is how to achieve 1) robustness and 2) resiliency with high-assured system performance.
+As a control engineer, my research objective is to achieve 1) robustness and 2) resiliency with high-assured system performance.
-I'm committed to addressing the challenges posed by the intricate interplay between technology, safety, and performance in the context of control theory and aerial engineering.
+I'm committed to addressing the challenges posed by the intricate interplay between technology, safety, and performance along with control theory and aerial engineering.

 <hr>
 <h2> Reactive Multi-Vehicle Defense Strategy </h2>